 The meaning of hosting and domain

-DNS and name servers
+DNS and Name Servers

-One of the most fundamental instruments of the internet is the Domain Name System, or DNS.
-(Although many people think “DNS” stands for “Domain Name Server,” it really stands for “Domain Name System.”)
+One of the most central instruments of the web is the Domain Name System or DNS.
+(Numerous individuals think DNS means Domain Name Server, however it means Domain Name System.)